abecker96/OTOne_Cherrypick_96/README.md

 	Plates 12, 13, and 14 ARE NOT ACCESSIBLE.
 	Do not try to use them as either source or destination plates.

+The OpenTrons app is account dependent.
+This means that so are calibrations.
+There are two calibrations files available on git
+	to get around this with minimal effort.
+The file named calibrationsNEW.json works with the newer pipette tips, while calibrations.json works with the older ones.
+Download the correct file and replace the one in C:\Users\ (YourAccountName) \AppData\Roaming\OT One App 2\otone_data\calibrations to get started.

 Steps for operation: